 Maui Mokka deserves a special mention.
 This particular variety of Arabica coffee comes from Yemen and is said to be over a thousand years old.
 Nowadays, the MauiGrown Coffee farm is the only place in the world where this strain is grown and produced.
 They don’t offer farm tours, but you can visit the MauiGrown store in Lahaina when it reopens (currently closed due to Covid-19).

 Franco family has been growing coffee since 1918.
 Their coffee grows at 3000-3500 feet elevation on the slopes of Haleakala.
 Through four generations they hand-pick, process and roast their organic coffee in Grandma’s Coffee House in Kula.

 Maui Oma Coffee Roasting is a great place to buy the tastiest freshly roasted coffee at a reasonable price.
 Being in business for over 20 years, Maui Oma roasts blends for many fine restaurants on Maui.
 These restaurants include Monkeypod Kitchen, Mama’s Fish House as well as Leoda’s Kitchen and Pie Shop.
 Leoda’s Pie Shop might have the best pies on the island, so it’s worth visiting and see if you like their coffee blend.
 Maui Oma, located at 296 Alamaha Street in Kahului, is very convenient to stop by.
-They don’t offer tastings but will suggest based on your description of what you like.
+For best pricing and availability, order on their website to pick up one business day later.